When Is The Best Time To Get Pregnant?

 Abdominal Pain and OvulationMany women can feel when they ovulate.
 This is known as Mittelschmerz, which means "middle pain" in German.
 This pain can last for just a minute or has even been known to last for a few hours.
 If you feel this pain, you should have sex as soon as possible to get into the 12-hour window of ovulation.

 To increase your chances of getting pregnant, make sure that you try to pinpoint when you are ovulating and try to have sex during this time.
-The more you do to pinpoint when you are going to ovulate will increase your odds of having a successfully conceiving.
+The more you do to determine when you will ovulate, the better your odds of getting pregnant.